rjt-rockx/hexage-wiki/wiki/flyingtank/index.md

 - Customize your FLT with a variety of Weapons and Bombs, ranging from classic to insane.
 - Use powerful Specials including Hyperfocus and Overdrive, attack and repair Drones, and 30+ other Upgrades.

+## Development

+_Flying Tank_ features artwork by **Zsolt Szabo**, whose visual designs help bring the game's post-apocalyptic world to life.
+You can see more of his work at his [portfolio site](https://zsoltszabo.myportfolio.com/work) and on [Behance](https://www.behance.net/zsoltyszab2e69).

+The game's sound design was created by **Jan Pardus** ([Discofield](https://discofield.com/)), marking a departure from Hexage's usual approach of having all audio created by Kubatko.
+This collaboration brought a fresh audio perspective to complement the game's intense shmup action.

 ## Media

 <figure v-for="item in media" class="my-2">